Convex-Dev/payment-pointers/README.md

 Similarly, on the Convex network and comparables networks, a distinction must be made between:

 - Queries which access data and compute a result, akin to read operations
-- Transactions which produce a result byt altering network state, akin to write operations
+- Transactions which produce and affect a result by altering network state, akin to write operations

 Queries present a particularly high performance profile since they do not require any consensus between network peers.
 They scale horizontally with the network: as the network grows, queries tend to become faster, akin to a [Content Delivery Network](https://en.wikipedia.org/wiki/Content_delivery_network).
 In contrast, transactions require consensus between peers, adding delays and incurring a series of computationally expensive cryptographic operations.

-Such charactericts for such systems are common.
+Such characteristics for these systems are common.
 However, in the context of Web Monetization, this performance profile is suited.
 Indeed, transactions required for creating shares, transferring them, or managing them in any way, will seldom happen.
 The vast majority of operations, to an overwhelming extent, will be mere queries when consumers start streaming payments and payment pointers are selected.
 The fact that the selection process is effectively stateless is a fundamental proof this project is scalable in spite of relying on blockchain technology. **This allows us to reap the obvious